MT100 2 credits

 Integrated Studies in Massage I – Upper Body

-Provides in-depth study of applications of massage on specific muscle groups, integrating musculoskeletal anatomy, pathology, accupressure, and basic Swedish massage techniques.
+Provides an in-depth study of applications of massage on specific muscle groups, integrating musculoskeletal anatomy, pathology, accupressure, and basic Swedish massage techniques.

 Prerequisites: BI121 or BI231 and MT100 and MT108.